labbces/cen0336/pfb.md

 >>>
 ```

-To retrieve the A composition of every gene use a for loop.
+Para recuperar a composição de A de todos os genes, use um loop for.
 ```python
 >>> for gene in sorted(genes):
 ...
 A_comp = genes[gene]['nt_comp']['A']